autonomys/space-acres/README.md

 In order to build this app you'll need to install both dependencies necessary for building [Subspace](https://github.com/autonomys/subspace) and [GTK4](https://github.com/gtk-rs/gtk4-rs), including the optional `librsvg`.
+Follow their documentation for details.

+On Linux D-Bus development headers also need to be installed, can be done with `sudo apt-get install libdbus-1-dev` on Ubuntu.

-Follow their documentation for details, otherwise `cargo run` will get you where to want to be.
+Then simply `cargo run` will get you where to want to be.

 ## Contribution